brenneradam/final_project_5001/README.md

 Dealer showing J of Spades
 ```

-If the dealer is showing a 10 or A, you will be asked for insurance.
+If the dealer is showing a card with a value of 10 or an A, you will be asked for insurance.
 In this example, we are not going to opt for insurance.
 Thankfully, they don't have blackjack!

 ```console
 Would you like insurance on your hand (Y / N)?: N